Global Standards for the Microelectronics Industry

 Standards and Publications

 JEDEC continues to develop important new industry standards and publications in the areas of memory, packaging, quality and reliability, thermal standardization, electronic sensitivity and electrical interface.
-In 2021, JEDEC published 32 complete standards, 9 publications, updated 1 joint standard, 9 registration outlines, 1 design guide/registration, and 8 memory device specifications and Memory Module Design File Registrations, including the following:
+In 2022, JEDEC published 27 complete standards, 6 publications, updated 1 joint standard, 17 registration outlines, 2 Performance Standards, and 6 memory device specifications and Memory Module Design File Registrations, and revised 27 standards.
+See a complete listing of standards and documents recently published by JEDEC.

 During the past year JEDEC maintained existing liaisons and developed new partnerships.
 Such collaboration is vital to the industry and helps avoid duplicative standards development efforts.
 Key activities include: